 8. Is Heathrow’s economic argument for expansion accepted by everyone?

 No it is not.
 The counter argument, used by Gatwick Airport, is that, because London is so popular as a destination (more passengers terminate in London than any other city in the world), it is not so dependent on transfer passengers to make flights commercially viable as somewhere like Schiphol.
 People coming to London tend not to mind which airport they use.
 Critics also point out that a significant number of the transfer passengers are going to places like New York where the many flights from Heathrow are not dependent on them.

 Areas around Heathrow are already over the EU limits on air pollution.
 The Airports Commission says that, even with cleaner planes, Heathrow would find it “challenging” to meet the limits if a third runway is built.
 A lot of the air pollution in the Heathrow area comes not from the planes but from the car traffic.
-Even Heathrow has admitted that drastic measures – such as a congestion charging scheme or a banning of diesel vehicles on the surrounding motorways – might be required if the legal limits are to be met.
-But the jury is out on air pollution and more work is being done on it.
+Heathrow has said it would limit capacity on any new runway if air pollution limits would be exceeded.